matomo-org/plugin-LoginLdap/README.md

 User access synchronization occurs at the same time as normal user synchronization.
 So the `loginldap:synchronize-users` command will synchronize access levels too.

-#### Managing Access for Multiple Piwik Instances
+#### Managing Access for Multiple Matomo Instances

-LoginLdap supports using a single LDAP server to manage access for multiple Piwik instances.
+LoginLdap supports using a single LDAP server to manage access for multiple Matomo instances.
 If you'd like to use this feature, you must specify special values for LDAP access attributes.
 For example:

-- `view: mypiwikserver.whatever.com:1,2,3;myotherserver.com:all`
+- `view: mymatomoserver.whatever.com:1,2,3;myotherserver.com:all`
-- `admin: mypiwikserver.whatever.com:all;mythirdserver.com:3,4`
+- `admin: mymatomoserver.whatever.com:all;mythirdserver.com:3,4`
-- `superuser: myotherserver.com;myotherserver.com/otherpiwik`
+- `superuser: myotherserver.com;myotherserver.com/othermatomo`

-If you don't want to use URLs in your access attributes, you can use the **Special Name For This Piwik Instance** setting to specify a special name for each of your Piwiks.
-For example, if you set it to 'piwikServerA' in one Piwik and 'piwikServerB' in another, your LDAP attributes might look
+If you don't want to use URLs in your access attributes, you can use the **Special Name For This Matomo Instance** setting to specify a special name for each of your Matomos.
+For example, if you set it to 'matomoServerA' in one Matomo and 'matomoServerB' in another, your LDAP attributes might look
 like:

-- `view: piwikServerA:1,2,3;piwikServerB:all`
+- `view: matomoServerA:1,2,3;matomoServerB:all`
-- `admin: piwikServerA:4,5,6`
+- `admin: matomoServerA:4,5,6`
-- `superuser: piwikServerC`
+- `superuser: matomoServerC`

 **Using a custom access attribute format**